theuserge/TheUserge.github.io/faq.md

 ### Setup GDrive Parent Id

-* Go to `drive.google.com` Create or Open an folder which you want Add, Where your bot uploaded files will store.
+* Go to `drive.google.com` Create or Open the folder which you want to Add, Where your bot will upload files.

-* Look at the URL of Page
+* Copy the URL of Page

 <pre>https://drive.google.com/folderview?id=12Ncm5VjoGIKT12eA-cgFOqRZWzVf749v</pre>